AdobeDocs/campaign-classic.en/help/configuration/using/adding-additional-sql-functions.md

 ```

 The **@name** field refers the name of the function, and "args" is the list of parameters that will be displayed in the description.
-In this case, the function will appear as "relativeMaturity ( `<age>  )" in the function selection window. </age>`
+In this case, the function will appear as "relativeMaturity ( `<age>` )" in the function selection window.

 * **help** is the field displayed at the bottom of the expression editor window.
 * **@display** is an informative message.